MiriamFascetta/dla-exam/README.md

 lr = 0.001
 plots

+From now on, Adam optimizer was used if not specified.

-#### Exercise 1.2: MLP depth experiments with and without residual connections
+### Exercise 1.2: MLP depth experiments with and without residual connections

 Network: